Skip to main content Go to home page

 • information about the assessment or decision you are objecting to:

-• assessment, reassessment or notice of repayment ID, or the transaction or bundle ID for the property to which your objection relates
+• assessment or reassessment number, or notice of repayment ID, or the transaction or bundle ID for the property to which your objection relates

 • aspects that you object to (i.e. all or part of the primary or penalty tax, interest, or decision)

-• the reasons why you are objecting to all or part of the assessment or decision – you should describe this in detail and refer to relevant supporting evidence
+• the reasons why you are objecting to all or part of the assessment or decision – you should describe this in detail and refer to relevant legislation and supporting evidence.

 Make sure all supporting evidence is included with your objection as this speeds up the objection process.